Ekanshsomani/MIPS32-Simulator/README.md

 # MIPS Processor Details

+## Datapath and Control

+- A simple clock edge triggered cycle.
+Four stages - fetch, decode, execute, memory.
+Each stage gets completed in one cycle irrelevant of the instrcution complexity.
+- I will have three different channels that are an abstract way of implementing data and control bus on the simulator:
+  - decode_channel
+    - 32-bit instruction
+    - is_execute_branch (1 bit, check yes if the next stage will try to execute a branch instruction in the next cycle)
+  - execute_channel
+    - actually_branching (1 bit, check yes, if branch instruction actually led to a jump.)
+  - mem_channel
+    - 32-bit address
+    - load or store (1 bit)
+- In each cycle, we execute the functions in following sequence:
+  - Store or load if there is anything in the mem_channel
+  - then execute if there is anything in the execute_channel.
+If a store/load instruction, push it on the mem_channel.
+If the instruction is branch and you do branch then check branching as yes in the decode channel, so that the next decoded instruction is discarded.
+  - decode if there is anything on the decode channel.
+If the instruction is branch, check execute_branch as yes.
+So that the if the very next instruction turns out to be reserved, then we can signal the reserved exception.
+  - fetch.
+Don't fetch if the execute_branch is set to yes in decode channel.
+- Flushing out stages in reverse ensures that the channels are clear for the previous stage.

 ## Instruction Field Formats

 - **R-Type:** op: 6 | rs: 5 | rt: 5 | rd: 5 | sa: 5 | func: 6 |